CHAPTERS 27-29

 She glanced at the guard standing near the door.

-“Yeah,” he said, rubbing the back of his neck.
+He nodded, rubbing the back of his neck.

 “I think so.”